derrmru/whats-in-the-news/README.md

 Proof of Concept.

-Data is scraped from News sources via [Express App](https://github.com/derrmru/scrape-the-news)
+Data is scraped from News sources and served from bespoke [Express App](https://github.com/derrmru/scrape-the-news).

 ## Used Technologies and Libraries